 2020–2021, Parkland: Birth of a Movement by Dave Cullen

 Breanna Schumacher (Mechanical engineering, x24)

 I did Speech and Debate in high school.
 Should I want to do it at UW?

 Studying history, math, or English in college is different from studying those subjects in high school.
 In college, those subjects are studied more broadly, more deeply, and more critically and with new teachers, new classmates, and new competitors.
 You will also be different and that will influence how you interact with those subjects.
 There will be new challenges and responsibilities but also opportunities that didn’t exist in high school.
 So it is with Speech and Debate.

-As a member of Wisconsin Speech and Debate, you can meet aspiring tech entrepreneurs majoring in CS and future playwrights, make friends to visit in Neenah or New York or Nairobi, compete against students from other top universities, enjoy professional coaching on-campus and through intercollegiate competitions, persuade federal judges or European Union policymakers, and travel the nation and world (virtually and someday physically).
+As a member of Wisconsin Speech and Debate, you can meet aspiring tech entrepreneurs majoring in CS and future playwrights, make friends to visit in Neenah or New York or Nairobi, compete against students from other top universities, enjoy professional coaching on-campus and through intercollegiate competitions, try to persuade federal judges or European Union policymakers, and travel the nation and world (virtually and sometimes physically).

 We do not currently offer scholarships for Speech and Debate.
-However, excellence in Wisconsin Speech and Debate may help support applications for the Theodore Herfurth and Teddy Kubly Awards for Comprehensive Undergraduate Excellence, Phi Beta Award, Marion A. Hicks Scholarship, Charline M. Wackman Award, Charline M. Wackman Summer Award, William E. Elliott Endowed Scholarship, Fest Family Agricultural Enrichment Scholarship, Marilyn T. and C. Vernon Howard Moral Obligation Scholarship, and others.
+However, excellence in Wisconsin Speech and Debate may help support applications for the Theodore Herfurth and Teddy Kubly Awards for Comprehensive Undergraduate Excellence (in 2020, a WSDS member won honorable mention), Phi Beta Award, Marion A. Hicks Scholarship, Charline M. Wackman Award, Charline M. Wackman Summer Award, William E. Elliott Endowed Scholarship, Fest Family Agricultural Enrichment Scholarship, Marilyn T. and C. Vernon Howard Moral Obligation Scholarship, and others.